Truative-USC/Truative-USC/README.md

 My name is Aaron and I am a Sales Engineer at Signal Sciences!

 Here on my github you can find a number of my previous public projects from both school and leisure time.
-If you have any questions, you can reach me by email
+If you have any questions, you can reach me by email:

 Attarzad@usc.edu

+Hack On!

 <!--
 **Truative-USC/Truative-USC** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.